What is mpox, previously called monkeypox?

 What is the treatment for mpox?

 Treatment for most people with mpox is aimed at relieving symptoms.
-Care may include drinking enough liquids and pain management.
+Care may include managing skin damage from the mpox rash, drinking enough liquids to help keep stool soft, and pain management.

 If you have mpox, isolate at home in a separate room from family and pets until your rash and scabs heal.

 There is no specific treatment approved for mpox.
 Health care professionals may treat mpox with some antiviral drugs used to treat smallpox, such as tecovirimat (TPOXX) or brincidofovir (Tembexa).

 For those unlikely to respond to the vaccine, a health care professional may offer vaccinia immune globulin.
 This has antibodies from people who have been given the smallpox vaccine.